-Disclosure to the health care facility of the status of any registered predatory offender under Minn.
-Stat. § 243.166 who is receiving inpatient care shall be made by this department (Minn.
+Disclosure to the health care facility, home care provider, or hospice provider of the status of any registered predatory offender under Minn.
+Stat. § 243.166 who is receiving care shall be made by this department (Minn.
 Stat. § 244.052, Subd.
 4c).